fbv-pf/DQ-Project_1/README.md

 This is valuable since more users means more ad revenue.

+## Note

+This is my first guided project solution.
+The techniques used here are very basic, and I took the project as far as the guidelines asked me to go.

 ## What have I learned so far?
 - Open a data set, explore its structure, identify variables of interest for the task at hand.
 - Prepare the data set, check for duplicate values or entries, and abide other criteria.